PaoloMazzon/Vulkan2D/README.md

 These are in no particular order.

  + ***Improve error messages***
+ + Remove all references to making one's own renderer
  + Compute particles
  + SDF support
  + Multiple camera support (create and update several cameras and switch between them throughout frame, as well as disable camera)